flashdens/bloggy/readme.md

 **Bloggy** is a web blog app written in **PHP** using the **Symfony** framework.
 It offers a *beautiful* user interface that lets you write posts, comment on them, end even set your own avatar.
 It also features an administration panel that lets you CRUD everything.
-Bloggy was written as an uni project for the **Interactive System** subject.
+Bloggy was written as a uni project for the **Interactive System** subject.

 ### PL